AlenaBukilic/research-helper/README.md

 - Email delivery is optional - users can view reports in the interface without providing an email
 - When email is requested, the user must provide their email address
 - The "Run Research" button is automatically disabled if email is requested but no valid email address is provided
+- Email sending is handled via agent handoff - the research manager agent hands off to the email agent when research is complete